Dirk II van Brederode

 He took part in, amongst others, the campaign against Friesland in 1288 under the command of Floris V of Holland, with a fleet of ships.
 In the same year he led an army sent by Floris V to Utrecht to arrest the lords of Amstel and Woerden.
 He died on his journey back from Palestina.
-He was buried in the Dominican church in Rheims.
+He was buried in the Dominican convent in Reims.

 Children

 Dirk II had at least three children with Mary van der Lecke (c.
-1272 – 1307):
+1272–1307):